rxseven/docker-playground/README.md

 ### Installing & Uninstalling npm dependencies

-Run one of the following commands and enter a package name:
+Run one of the following commands, then enter a package name to manage dependencies with npm and Yarn:

 ```sh
 make install
 make uninstall
 ```

-> Note: these commands will install/uninstall a package (and any packages that it depends on) in the persistent storage (volume) lather than the local `./node_modules` directory on the host’s file system.
+> Note: these commands will (un)install a package (and any packages that it depends on) in the persistent storage (volume) lather than the local `./node_modules` directory on the host’s file system.

 ### Installing the dependencies listed within package.json